dineshigdd/auth-service/README.md

 | GET    | `/api/profile`   | Get user profile (auth)  |
 | POST   | `/api/refresh`   | Refresh access token     |

-You can include a Postman collection or Swagger docs for easy testing.
+You can include a Postman collection or for easy testing.

 ---